cryptrz/cryptrz.github.io/_posts/2022-11-26-offline-password-cracking.md

     ![offline-password-cracking- (2).png](/assets/images/2022-11-26-offline-password-cracking/offline-password-cracking-2.png)

-3. In Proxy > HTTP History, click the the GET request “/my-account” and click on the arrow on the “stay-logged-in” cookie
+3. In Proxy > HTTP History, click the the GET reset “/my-account” and click on the arrow on the “stay-logged-in” cookie

     ![offline-password-cracking-3.png](/assets/images/2022-11-26-offline-password-cracking/offline-password-cracking-3.png)